Yaniv-Shasha/sentinel-training/LAB03-AnalyticsRules/README.md

 ![Select Microsoft incident creation rule](../Images/m3-microsoft-creation-rule.gif?raw=true)

-3. in the rule name enter **Azure Defender only medium and high Alerts**
+3. in the rule name enter **"Azure Defender only medium and high Alerts"**
 4. in the **Microsoft security service** dropdown select **Azure Defender**
 5. in the **Filter by severity** select **custom** and mark **High** and **Medium**